 Sampling Equipment: Such as soil corers, water sampling bottles, and air quality monitors, tailored to specific types of environmental samples.

-Environmental Sensors: Deployed to measure parameters like temperature, humidity, air quality, and water quality.
+Environmental Sensors: Deployed to measure parameters such as temperature, humidity, air quality, and water quality.

 Digital Cameras and Binoculars: For documentation, observation, and detailed examination of sites, species, and artifacts.